tyagipriyanka-repo/tyagipriyanka-repo.github.io/_posts/2018-11-17-loggingSystemForDockerSwarm.md

 	> vim /etc/syslog-ng/syslog-ng.conf

 3. Now there are four main components to syslog-ng configuration tool.
- A. Port that syslog-ng tool should be listening to, configured as:
+ ## Heading Port that syslog-ng tool should be listening to, configured as:
 	> source var_name { network( transport(tcp) port(601)); };

 **Note:**